vlopezalvarez/draft-ovmd-netmod-dmanm/draft-ogondio-opsawg-device-models.md

 ## YANG structure for extending the models

 The proposal of this work is to propose a structure to enable the reutilization of the device models in network scenarios.
 The objective is to create a YANG model with a list of instances referencing the device model and providing a nested structure to store deployment information for network elements associated with each instance in the list.
 The guideline is to follow the next structure in the list:

 * A key called devmod-name representing the name for each entry in the list.

 * A leaf named devmod-name of type string that serves as a string identifier for the list entry.

 * An import of the device model.

 * A container named deployment that includes:

 + A list called ntw-elements with the following elements:

 + A leaf named ne-id of type string that serves as the network element identifier (which is the key).

 + A leaf named devmod-alias of type string that serves as the device module alias for the deployment.

 + A list called grp-ntw-elements with the following elements:

 + A leaf named grp-ne-id of type string that serves as the network element identifier (which is the key).

 + A leaf named devmod-alias of type string that serves as the device module alias for the deployment.

-## Tree Diagram for NBI SDN controllers scenarios

 Let us assume that there is a device model called "foo.yang".
 The tree of the "foo.yang" model is shown in {{foo-tree-st}}.